jesusrafaelchris/SwiftUI/Week 3.md

       @Published var count = 0
   }
   ```
-Now, the **view** is responsible for consuming the state and laying out the UI, while the **ViewModel** manages the state, handles logic, and publishes changes.
+Now, the **ViewModel** manages the state, handles logic, and publishes changes while the **View** is responsible for consuming the state and laying out the UI.

 By separating concerns this way:
 - The **ViewModel** takes care of data management and updates.